 Online Course via Zoom

-- Anyone simply interested in knowing facts about Pakistan’s journey of electoral reforms.
+- Anyone simply interested in understanding Pakistan’s journey with FATF

 Certificates of completion will be given to successful participants of the course after completing the course.